BRST, Ward identities, gauge dependence, and a functional renormalization group: Introduction

-We are going to compare with each other basic properties providing the FP-method, BV-formalism and the FRG approach, and to find new features concerning the gauge dependence problem in the FRG.
-Among the basic properties it needs first of all to mention the BRST symmetry, which is considered as a fundamental principle of modern quantum field theory allowing suitable quantum description of a given dynamical system \cite{Weinberg,Green}.
-This principle is underlying the powerful quantization methods of general gauge theories known in covariant formalism as the BV-formalism \cite{BV,BV1} and in canonical formulation as the Batalin-Fradkin-Vilkovisky quantization \cite{BFV2,BFV3}.
-For the first time the BRST symmetry was discovered \cite{brs1,t} as a global supersymmetry of quantum action (the Faddeev-Popov action) appearing in process of quantization of Yang-Mills theories \cite{FP}.
-In its turn the BRST symmetry in the BV-formalism is not the global supersymmetry of some action but it is encoded into the quantum master equation.
-The role of BRST symmetry in the FP-method and in the BV-formalism is extremely important because it guarantees the gauge independence of the S-matrix elements.
-The BRST symmetry is broken in the FRG approach which leads to the ill defined S-matrix \cite{LSh}.
+We are going to compare with each other basic properties providing the FP method, BV formalism and the FRG approach and find new features concerning the gauge dependence problem in the FRG.
+Among the basic properties, it needs first of all to mention the BRST symmetry \cite{brs1,t}, which is considered a fundamental principle of modern quantum field theory allowing a suitable quantum description of a given dynamical system \cite{Weinberg,Green}.
+For the first time, the BRST symmetry was discovered as a global supersymmetry of quantum action (the Faddeev-Popov action) appearing in the process of quantization of Yang-Mills theories.
+In its turn, the BRST symmetry in the BV formalism is not the global supersymmetry of some action, but it is encoded into the quantum master equation.
+The role of BRST symmetry in the FP method and in the BV formalism is extremely important because it guarantees the gauge independence of the S-matrix elements.
+The BRST symmetry is broken in the FRG approach, which leads to the ill-defined S-matrix \cite{LSh}.

 The Ward identities in quantum theory of gauge fields are the next basic property.
-Their existence is a direct consequence of gauge invariance of initial classical action underlying a given dynamical system.
-The BRST transformations help to present the Ward identities in an unique form that some times causes incorrect conclusion concerning relations between the BRST symmetry and the Ward identities namely the Ward identities by itself do not mean existence of the BRST symmetry for a given gauge system.
+Their existence is a direct consequence of gauge invariance of the initial classical action underlying a given system with gauge freedom.
+The BRST transformations help to present the Ward identities in a unique form that sometimes causes incorrect conclusions concerning relations between the BRST symmetry and the Ward identities; namely, the Ward identities by themselves do not mean the existence of the BRST symmetry for a given gauge system.
 It is exactly the case of the FRG approach when it cannot be provided by the BRST symmetry in presence of the modified Slavnov-Taylor (mST) identities.
-In our investigation we pay special attention to the gauge dependence problem within the FP-method, the BV-formalism and the FRG approach with or not with using the background field method (BFM) \cite{DeW,AFS,Abbott} because of its importance for physical interpretation of used schemes of quantization.